Sable Antelope hunting is readily available in South Africa, with both sexes having long, sweeping, scimitar-like horns.

 Table of Contents

-The average cost of a Sable Antelope is $4000.
-A plains game package hunt often includes a Sable Antelope Trophy.
+The average price of a Sable Antelope is $4000.
+Hunting packages often include a Sable.

 - Red Hartebeest